yssource/rhai/README.md

 print(x.type_of());     // prints "foo::bar::TestStruct"
 ```

-If you use `register_type_with_name` to register the custom type with a special pretty-print name, `type_of` will return that instead.
+If `register_type_with_name` is used to register the custom type with a special "pretty-print" name, `type_of` will return that name instead.

 Getters and setters
 -------------------

-Similarly, you can work with members of your custom types.
-This works by registering a 'get' or a 'set' function for working with your struct.
+Similarly, custom types can expose members by registering a `get` and/or `set` function.

 For example: